PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 ### ROS Setup on RPi

-The steps to setup ROS 2 and the XRCE-DDS Agent on the RPi are:
+The steps to setup ROS 2 and the Micro XRCE-DDS Agent on the RPi are:

 1. Install ROS 2 Humble by following the [official tutorial](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
 2. Install the git using the RPi terminal: